 Plato “Versus” the Sophists

 Today’s practice of persuasion is mired in controversies that mirror those in ancient Greece almost 2,500 years ago, and they are unlikely to go away any time soon.
-At issue still are questions of truth, justice, ethics and power reflected in seemingly endless disputes about what rhetoric is and does.
+At issue still are questions of truth, justice, ethics and power reflected in seemingly endless disputes.
 These disputes find clear expression in those of Plato’s scripted Socratic dialogues wherein Socrates enters into conversation with various sophists of his day.
 (Plato, Trans.
 Helmbold, 1952) In Gorgias Socrates elicits self-damning boasts by Gorgias and his fellow sophists that by offering instruction to their students in how to create deceptive appearances, the students can achieve greater power than those of the experts they pretend to be.
+Is this con artistry?
+Gorgias would have preferred a eulogistic appellative, one that encompassed today’s advertising and public relations.
+When used disparagingly, as in Plato’s Gorgias, “rhetoric” evokes images of triviality and worse: of manner rather than matter, style rather than substance; appearance rather than reality, fallacious reasoning rather than sound reasoning, of gulling people by way of trickery and deception, and of bombast, exhibitionism, ingratiation and decoration.
+The general term for manipulations of these sorts is “sophistry” and it is generally held in low esteem even by those whose roles in political life may require them to practice what they privately deplore.

+Drawing on Lanham (??), literary theorist Stanley Fish contrasts “rhetorical man” –homo rhetoricus—from “serious” man (homo seriosis) the former more playful, imaginative, witty, and, as the term suggests, sophisticated, more willing than seriosis to entertain new ideas but perhaps less rigorous in testing them for accuracy or predictability.
+Good arguments, then, can be made for both. ?Kennedy (date?), a classics rhetorician, defends both as two fundamental differences in viewing the world.
+(See also Billig on “witcraft.”
+(1987)).
+Said Fish (1989) For rhetorical man the distinctions invoked by serious man are nothing more than the scaffolding of the theater of seriousness, are themselves instances of what they oppose.
+And on the other side, if serious man were to hear that argument, he would regard it as one more example of rhetorical manipulation and sleight of

+hand....And so it has gone; the history of Western thought could be written as the history of this quarrel.

+Stanley Fish (1989), "Rhetoric," p.
+484

+(Double space needed)

 For a contemporary dialogue with parallels to the Gorgias, here is an excerpt from The Daily Show of former host Jon Stewart doggedly pursuing CNBC’s Jim Cramer in 2005 at the height of the worldwide financial meltdown.
 When used disparagingly, as in Plato’s Gorgias, “rhetoric” evokes images of triviality and worse: of manner rather than matter, style rather than substance; appearance rather than reality, fallacious reasoning rather than sound reasoning, of gulling people by way of trickery and deception, and of bombast, exhibitionism, ingratiation and decoration.
 The general term for manipulations of these sorts is “sophistry” and it is generally held in low esteem even by those whose roles in political life may require them to practice what they privately deplore.